Dylan-DPC-zz/learn-gfx-hal/book/src/01_opening_a_window.md

 To open a window in Rust, you want to use the [winit](https://docs.rs/winit/) crate to get the best cross-platform coverage available.
 At the time of writing, the latest version is 0.18.
-Setup a project for this tutorial however you like and just add `winit` into your `Cargo.toml`:
+Set up a project for this tutorial however you like and just add `winit` to your `Cargo.toml`:

 ```toml
 [dependencies]
 winit = "0.18"
 ```

 The `winit` crate is what you'd call "mostly stable".
-There's small breaks with new versions, but it's usually plain enough to see what the new types or methods that you need to move to are.
+There are small breaking changes with new versions, but it's usually plain enough to see what the new types or methods that you need to move to are.

 The [crate documentation](https://docs.rs/winit/0.18.0/winit/#building-a-window)